How to Do Laundry in an RV Without Washer & Dryer Hookups

 If you're making a lot of trips to laundromats and RV park laundry facilities, these accessories will make managing laundry while you're camping or traveling a little easier.

 One thing that really helps is a nice laundry bag.
-I have this hanging laundry bag and really like it because you can hang it anywhere in your RV–a cabinet handle, a hook on the wall, a doorknob, an over-the-door hook–and then it closes completely with a drawstring for transporting your clothes.
+I have this hanging laundry bag and really like it because you can hang it anywhere in your RV.
+Then it closes completely with a drawstring for transporting your clothes.

 A backpack laundry hamper is another option that makes carrying a big load of laundry a lot easier.
 I like this one because it has an extra pocket for your laundry detergent.